sanyassyed/De_Coursework_WCD/docs/1AnalyticsEngineering.md

     - `command --help`
     - `man command`

-- Set a environment variable PARAM = TEST temporarily in Linux? `export PARAM="TEST"`
+- Set a environment variable PARAM=TEST temporarily in Linux? `export PARAM="TEST"`

-- printout the environment variable PARAM = TEST? `echo "$PARAM"`
+- printout the environment variable PARAM=TEST? `echo "$PARAM"`

 - How to check what environment variables we have in the system? `printenv`